nvaccess/nvda/readme.txt

 To generate developer documentation, type: scons devDocs
 The developer docs will be placed in the devDocs folder in the output directory.

+To generate an archive of debug symbols for the various dll/exe binaries, type: scons symbolsArchive
+The archive will be placed in the output directory.

 Optionally, the build can  be customised by providing variables on the command line:
 	* version: The version of this build.